Kidnapped US-Canadian couple, three children freed in Pakistan

 "So we're waiting for that," his mother, Linda Boyle, said in a video posted on the Toronto Star newspaper's website.

-In recent days, senior U.S. officials have been more pointed about Islamabad's alleged ties to militant groups, who are battling against U.S. and U.S.-backed forces in the 16-year-old war in neighbouring Afghanistan.
+In recent days, senior U.S. officials have been more pointed about Islamabad's alleged ties to militant groups, who are battling against U.S. and U.S.-backed forces in a stalemated 16-year-old war in neighbouring Afghanistan.
+Some U.S. officials say Pakistani safe havens have helped prolong the conflict.

 Pakistan fiercely denies such ties, and it touted the operation as proof of the strength of the alliance.